nemisis84/Network-and-Computer-Security-project/REPORT.md

 ##### Application Server

-We manually created a HTTP server, as it was enough for our needs, and allowed for good flexibility and responsiveness.
+We manually implemented a server application, as it was enough for our needs, and allowed for good flexibility and responsiveness.
 Implementing a framework would make it easier, but would flaw our security objetives/challenges as it does the job for us.
 The application server acts as a HTTP server when communication with clients, and then acts a HTTP client when requesting data from the DB.
 In hinsight, this could have been solved more smoothly with the use of jdbc.
 However, with limited knowledge of databases and their application layer protocols, we did not know that this was an obious solution.

 #### Database